Up until now, this cake was fool-proof . Mix and bake in the same pan. No mixer needed.

 I have since added a note onto the recipe that says, even if foil is used, lightly grease the pan as well as the foil to prevent future mishaps.

-Much as I wanted to reproduce the meltdown exhibited by Julie (in Julie & Julia), I couldn't see my self lying down on the floor.
+Much as I wanted to reproduce the meltdown exhibited by Julie (in Julie and Julia), I couldn't see my self lying down on the floor.
 Have you seen my kitchen floor?
 Blech!!!!

 So instead I pretended to act a little more maturely, and remade the cake, using another cake pan (the other one was still in the act of soaking).

-A little dusting with powdered sugar, and then we were off to grandma's house!
+A little dusting with powdered sugar, and then off to grandmother's house we went!